graded-cs-resources/IB-Computer-Science-Notes/resources/sample_ia.md

 These can and should include feedback from the client as well.
 </div>

 1. A user interface for creating decks.
 Currently to create decks students need to edit a text file, which is possible but also opens up room for error.
 A good extension would be to allow students to add, edit, and save flashcards using the GUI tool itself.
 I think this would be manageable, but would requiire significant effort to add the new buttons and figure out how to output a file in the correct format.
-Mr. Griswold suggested this after seeing the flashcard format and using it with students, as some of them are having trouble making new decks that way.
+Mr. Griswold suggested this after seeing the flashcard format and using it with students, as some of them were reluctant to make decks using a text editor.

 2. Ability to study multiple decks at once.
 Currently the user can only load one deck at at time, but it might be nice to be able to load more than one deck at a time and shuffle randomly between them - this could be useful when studying for a test with multiple parts, for example.
 One of Mr. Griswold's students suggested this, saying that studying with a small deck isn't always useful.

+*(175 words)*